PariFarv/Research-Track1-2023/README.md

 Assignment23 (Parisa Farvardin, S6101141)
 ================================

-The goal of this project is to control the Robot to catch the golden boxes which is called Token in the code.
+The goal of this project is to control the Robot to catch the golden boxes which are called `Token` in the code.

 Running the simulator
 ----------------------